rainamra/react-kalm/README.md

 ### `New User Registration`

 To start you will need to create an account first.
 Fill in the form provided.
-Enter your firstname, lastname, username, email, password, and password confirmation, then click Sign Up.
+Enter your firstname, lastname, username, email, password, and password confirmation, then click `Sign Up`.
 After that, you will be directed immediately to the dashboard where you can see all the night routine.
 We also provided some template to try out.

 ### `CREATE A NIGHT ROUTINE`